-Terminal to terminal car shipping involves shipping your car to a terminal from where it will be shipped to its new location – another terminal.
+Terminal to terminal car shipping involves moving your vehicle to a terminal from where it will be shipped to its new location.
 You will then have to collect your car from the delivery terminal.
-Some of the benefits of terminal to terminal car shipping include:
+Some of the benefits of this shipping type include:

 - It’s less cumbersome than shipping your car by ferry to Alaska or Hawaii;

-- It’s perfect for residents in cities that don’t allow large transport carriers on small streets;
+- Perfect for residents in cities that don’t allow large transport carriers on small streets;

 - It’s often the only choice for custom cars, like the 1989 Batmobile.

-This option is available for both open and covered car transport.
-However, it can be complicated to make your way to and from the terminals.
+T to T shipping is available for open and covered car transport.
+At times it can be complicated to navigate between terminals.

 What is an auto shipping terminal?

-A terminal is a transport hub, or a regional storage facility, typically used by a number of towing and auto shipping companies.
-Your custom sports car or other vehicle is stored there until it is collected by your transport carrier.
+A terminal is a transport hub, or a regional storage facility, and is typically used by towing and auto shipping companies.
+Your custom sports car, or sedan, is stored until it is collected by your transport carrier.
 These facilities are typically located in industrial areas outside of major metropolitan cities, railway tracks, or near sea ports or airports.
 Some shipping terminals are undercover parking garages, but most are open air parking lots.
 Be sure to ascertain the safety of your vehicle as security at these facilities differs.
-Here, carriers usually combine shipments that are being sent to the same region.
+Here, carriers combine shipments that are being sent to the same region.

 Nationwide Auto Transportation can arrange both door-to-door and terminal to terminal car shipping.
 Contact us today to discuss your options.